nello0b/Art-Cropper/README.md

 # Art_Cropper

-This is a Discord bot programmed with Node.js that can crop the art out of Yu-Gi-Oh! cards.
-All the user needs to do to use the bot is write `~crop` or `~crop-pend` (for Pendulum Monsters) and attach the images of the cards they want cropped.
-The bot will then send back the art of those cards.
+This is a Yu-Gi-Oh! card cropping Discord bot programmed with Node.js.
+The bot can quickly and easily crop the art out of Yu-Gi-Oh! cards.
+Users can simply write `~crop` or `~crop-pend` (for Pendulum Monsters) and attach images of the cards they want cropped.
+The bot will then automatically send back the cropped art of the cards, making it easy for users to share and use the card art in their Yu-Gi-Oh! related projects or discussions.
+With its simple and user-friendly interface, this bot is the perfect addition to any Yu-Gi-Oh!
+Discord server.

 ## Demo